 The zoning dispute

-Mr. Apostol began a challenge to the zoning of the Shearwater sites and asked to have it changed from single-family back to multiple-family zoned, as it had been before 1957.
-His reason for doing so was that a reasonable financial return could not be had by building single-family houses.
+In 1966 Mr. Apostol began a challenge to the zoning of the Shearwater sites and asked to have it changed from single-family back to multiple-family zoning, as it had been before 1957.
+The reason he gave for his request, was that a reasonable financial return could not be had by building single-family houses.
 In his first court challenge, Mr. Apostol prevailed on the basis of not having been notified in writing that the zoning had been changed to single-family.
 The court threw the zoning decision back to the Planning Commission of the City of Seattle for a review and another vote.

 George Apostol was still working for King County when he died in October 1982 just before his 64th birthday.
 Faye Apostol believed that the Shearwater Project had shortened her husband’s lifespan.

 Conclusion of the Shearwater story in Part Five: the end of Shearwater and the death of the Wedgwood Community Club in the 1970s.

 Interview with Fay Apostol in 2007; she died in 2008.

 National Archives of Seattle, 6125 Sand Point Way NE.
 The National Archives contains government records of the Shearwater housing project and its auction.

 Photo of grave marker of George N. Apostol at Lake View Cemetery, courtesy of Find-A-Grave.com